NervanaSystems/he-transformer/examples/README.md

 # List of command-line flags
   * `NGRAPH_ENCRYPT_DATA`.
 Set to 1 to encrypt data
   * `NGRAPH_ENCRYPT_MODEL`.
 Set to 1 to encrypt model
-  * `NGRAPH_VOPS`.
-Set to `all` to print information about every operation performed.
-Set to a comma-separated list to print information about those ops; for example `NGRAPH_VOPS=add,multiply,convolution`
   * `NGRAPH_UNPACK_DATA`.
 Set to 1 to prevent SIMD packing along batch axis. ***Note***: For arbitrary computation that isn't packed along the batch axis, use `NGRAPH_UNPACK_DATA=1`.
   * `STOP_CONST_FOLD`.
 Set to 1 to stop constant folding optimization.
 Note, this speeds up the graph compilation time for large batch sizes.
   * `NGRAPH_TF_BACKEND`.
 Set to `HE_SEAL` to use the HE backend.
 Set to `CPU` for inference on un-encrypted data